Mvrjustid/EmoPainChallenge2020/README.md

 The reviewing process will be double blind.

 ## Important Dates

-- Challenge Website Up: 6th of May, 2019
-- Training and Validation Data Available: 8th of May, 2019
+- Training and Validation Data Available: 24th of May, 2019
-- Testing Data Available: 27th of May, 2019
+- Testing Data Available: 31th of May, 2019
 - Results Uploading Deadline: 9th of June, 2019
 - Paper Submission Deadline: 18th of June 2019
 - Notification: 8th of July 2019